-I arrived in Lawrence and had no idea this was such a fast-paced college town.
-My hotel was the TownePlace Suites Lawrence Downtown (a Marriott brand), in the heart of downtown.
+I stayed at the TownePlace Suites Lawrence Downtown (a Marriott brand), in the heart of town.
 I loved the accommodations, especially the fully equipped kitchen, and stylish multi-functional desk/command center work area.
 I also appreciated the high-quality Paul Mitchell toiletries.

 The TownePlace Suites lobby area was always abuzz with guests enjoying the restaurant, pool tables, and special seating arrangements.
 There was even an outdoor courtyard with a fire pit and barbecue area.
 Free breakfast is included, and the property is pet-friendly.

 Having been a repeat visitor throughout Kansas, Wichita is the place that has my heart.
 I love this town so darned much.
 From world-class museums to adult-hipster clubs and offerings, this is the town I recommend anyone and everyone to visit traveling the Midwest.

 History lovers will enjoy Old Cowtown Museum, chock full of historical buildings, living history interpreters, and an adorable cow.
 I also recommend seeing the Wichita Art Museum (with a killer piece of Dale Chihuly glass) and the Mid-American All-Indian Center and Museum.
 It is one of the most thorough museums I think I’ve visited in my whole life, and I felt so full of knowledge leaving there and attending my first Pow-Wow.
 Kids will love the Sedgwick County Zoo.